Frequently Asked Questions

 Do I need contrast for my study?

 Contrast is the dye that is injected into the body before imaging.
 For a basic extremity exam of the bones, joints or spine, contrast is usually not necessary.
-Because our radiologist is MSK specialized, meaning reading MRI of bones and joints is what he does best, and this eliminates the need for contrast for general scans.
 There are some circumstances where an exam would need contrast within the joint called an arthrogram.
 This would have to be scheduled with a radiologist to have a procedure performed prior to the exam.
 Unfortunately we are unable to perform arthrograms at this time.

 That being said, we fully acknowledge that we do not know your full medical history, and you should consult with your physician before performing a scan without contrast if otherwise prescribed.